Preston VanLoon hasn’t always been an expert when it comes to forgiveness.

 “So often when someone hurts us, we tend to see that person through the eyes of the hurt and the pain they’ve caused us.
 We might say that person is a cheater, or a liar or an abuser, and we only see that person through those eyes, through what they’ve done to us,” he said.

 “But there’s more to who that person is than what they’ve done to us.
 They are someone’s son or daughter, mother or father, brother or sister.
-They’re also another human being that’s been wounded,” he said.
+They’re also another human being that’s been wounded,” he added.
 “What they need is mercy and compassion and love.”

 VanLoon says all humans have two things in common: “We know what it’s like to be hurt, and we know what it’s like to hurt others.”